 As worldwide populations grow and become more affluent, the demand for food and water rises.
 At the same time, climate variability and change are making it difficult to provide water where and when it is needed.
 Floods destroy communities in one part of the world, while in another people trek miles every day just to get enough water to survive.
 Water scarcity is a pervasive problem and is one of the most difficult challenges we face in the 21st century.

-Columbia Water Center
+Columbia Water Center (CWC)

 International Research Institute for Climate and Society (IRI)

 The International Research Institute for Climate and Society is working with the National Water Resources Board (NWRB) in the Philippines to identify key decision points at which climate information could be valuable in managing water resources.
 Together with NWRB and other stakeholders, IRI plans to develop and test a reservoir model and other decision tools that integrate season-ahead climate information into water allocation for use in different sectors, times and irrigation zones.
 IRI is also collaborating with the Philippine meteorological service (PAGASA) to help them build their capacity to respond to needs of decision makers in areas like water dispute mediation and preparations for climate variability.

 Center for International Earth Science Information Network (CIESIN) and the Earth Institute, Columbia University